So you want to smoke meat, but sitting out in the rain tending a fire doesn’t sound like fun to you?

-- 12 feet long cord is handy if you need to have the smoker a bit back from the house power
+- Long power cord – 12 feet long cord is handy if you need to have the smoker a bit back from the house power

-- Wheels on the bottom are handy if need to move your smoker around
+- Good mobility for a smoker of this size – Wheels on the bottom are handy if need to move your smoker around

-- Really efficient wood consumption helps you save on wood chips.
+- Really efficient wood consumption – Helps you save on wood chips.
 You should only need 2-5oz of wood depending on what you’re cooking.

 While some people have pointed out that the low position of the thermostat means the smoker runs a little colder at the top, we would remind you to always measure the temperature where the meat is actually sitting.